People clinking glasses before having dinner

 Here are nine ways to make your event more zero waste.

-Replace disposable utensils, plates and cups with reusable alternatives.
+Replace disposable utensils, plates, cups and napkins with reusable alternatives.

 Provide zero waste sorting stations.